IBM-Cloud/terraform-provider-ibm/website/docs/r/satellite_cluster_worker_pool.html.markdown

 - `name` - (Required, Forces new resource, String) The name of the worker pool.
 - `cluster` - (Required, Forces new resource, String) The name or id of the cluster.
-- `entitlement` - (Optional, String) The openshift cluster entitlement avoids the OCP licence charges incurred.
-Use cloud paks with OCP Licence entitlement to add the Openshift cluster worker pool.
 - `operating_system` - (Optional, String) Operating system of the worker pool.
 Options are REDHAT_7_64, REDHAT_8_64, or RHCOS.
 - `worker_count` - (Optional, Integer) The number of worker nodes per zone in the worker pool.
 - `flavor` - (Optional, String) The flavor defines the amount of virtual CPU, memory, and disk space that is set up in each worker node.
 - `isolation` - (Optional, String) Isolation for the worker node.
 - `disk_encryption` - (Optional, String) Disk encryption for worker node.
-- `host_labels` - (Optional, Set(Strings)) Labels to add to the worker pool, formatted as `cpu:4` key-value pairs.
-Satellite uses host labels to automatically assign hosts to worker pools with matching labels.
-- `worker_pool_labels` - Labels on all the workers in the worker pool.

 - `zones` - (Required, List) A nested block describing the zones of this worker_pool.

   Nested scheme for `zones`:
   - `id` - (Required, String) The name of the zone.
+- `host_labels` - (Optional, Set(Strings)) Labels to add to the worker pool, formatted as `cpu:4` key-value pairs.
+Satellite uses host labels to automatically assign hosts to worker pools with matching labels.- `worker_pool_labels` - Labels on all the workers in the worker pool.
 - `resource_group_id` - (Optional, Forces new resource, String) The ID of the resource group.
 You can retrieve the value from data source
+- `entitlement` - (Optional, String) The openshift cluster entitlement avoids the OCP licence charges incurred.
+Use cloud paks with OCP Licence entitlement to add the Openshift cluster worker pool.

 ## Attribute reference